thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 parent-child relation, from the more general part (layout) to the most specific ones (subviews; e.g. page content).
 Each component of the template may be included dynamically based on the inclusion and substitution of template fragments.
-In Thymeleaf this can be done using:
+In Thymeleaf this can be done using **Thymeleaf Layout Dialect**.
-**Thymeleaf Layout Dialect** and **Thymeleaf Tiles Integration**.

 The main advantages of this solution are the reuse of atomic portions of the view and modular design, whereas the main disadvantage is that much